pot4e/Nodes/nubit/README.md

 rm -r ~/.nubit-light-nubit-alphatestnet-1/keys/
 ```

-Please ignore it cmd above, if you would like to keep it.
+Please ignore it command above, if you would like to keep it.

 ### Import wallet with mnemonic